robquesada/manage-people-app/README.md

 ## Instalation process

 #### System dependencies
-In addition to have the standard gems to run a RoR project, you need to have installed the following:
+In addition to have the standard setup to run a RoR project, you need to have installed the following:

 * Ruby version 2.2
 * Rails version 4.2